python151/emilymiller.xyz/main/content/post/how-to-kernel-pwn.md

 Notice in the above script that the actual script switches to a login shell at the final step in the `busybox init`.
 If you wanted, you could simply rebuild the init script from scratch to launch directly into your binary.
 This would allow you to give a userspace pwn into kernel pwn if you wanted to (for instance, shellcoding into kernel pwn).
 Alternatively, you can set a users shell to your custom binary, which would launch them directly into the userspace program.

-Alternatively, if you wanted to build a jail breakout challenge, this same process could be used to provide kernel isolation.
+If you wanted to build a jail breakout challenge, this same process could be used to provide kernel isolation.
+A good example of this would be a seccomp restricted shellcoding challenge, where you need to disable seccomp by exploiting a kernel module.
+Some examples of this format are available on [pwn.college](https://pwn.college/system-security/kernel-security/).

-## How do I disable \[X\] protection?
+### How do I disable \[X\] protection?

 Some protections can be enabled or disabled at runtime (assuming a build with support for it).
-These include KASLR, SMAP, SMEP, NX, and PTI.
+These include KASLR, SMAP, SMEP, NX, and PTI (though, this can change depending on the architecture --- this is generally the case for x86/x86-64 though).
 These can be disabled by adding flags in qemu.
 For instance, to disable KASLR, you can use `-append "nokaslr"` (multiple options are delimited with a space), which will disable KASLR at runtime.

 Some protections can only be changed at compile time, namely canaries and SLUB/SLAB hardening.
 These can be changed by editing the `CONFIG_STACKPROTECTOR`, `CONFIG_SLAB_FREELIST_HARDENED`, etc. options in your `kconfig`.
 The easiest way to use a custom `kconfig` with buildroot is to use the menu build option (`make menuconfig`).